tiby312/dinotree_alg/readme.md

 # think about it like a sponge. the lower you go into the tree, the more stable the calculates get

+# Talk about bfs vs dfs ordering.
+Better space locality if in dfs ordering.

 # General thoughts on optimizing